monte-language/monte/docs/source/semantics.rst

 pattern and catch expression (not to be confused with :ref:`Try`/catch expressions).

-An ejector is created and a scope is introduced.
+An :ref:`ejector` is created and a scope is introduced.
 The ejector is unified with the pattern and then the inner expression is evaluated.

 If the ejector was not called during evaluation of the inner expression, the